TREASURIES-Bond demand falls as risk appetite returns

 "Hope that Europe will do 'the right thing' has not been a winning strategy," Richard Gilhooly, interest rate strategist at TD Securities said in a note on Tuesday.

-Murphy sees the bonds as attractive if they weaken to the 3.20-3.30 percent level, where they had traded before the Fed's statement.

-Tuesday's 2-year note auction will be the first sale since the Fed announced its Twist program, and the central bank's plans to sell 2-year notes in the operation may dampen demand.
+Tuesday's 2-year note auction will be the first sale since the Federal Reserve said last Wednesday that it would sell shorter-dated notes, including two-year maturities, and buy longer-dated ones, in a bid to lower long-term interest rates in an effort to stimulate the economy.

-The Fed's policy of keeping rates on hold for two-years, however, will be be a supportive.
+The Fed's policy of keeping rates on hold for two-years will nonetheless likely be a supporting factor for the sale.

 "I think it will go OK, it's not going to be a home run, but the Fed is still on hold for a couple of years, and we've had a pretty good backup in yields," said Guggenheim's Rogan.

 Two-year notes US2YT=RR were last unchanged in price to yield 0.25 percent.
-Yields have increased from around 0.15 percent before the Fed announced it would implement "Operation Twist."
-(Reporting by Karen Brettell; Editing by Theodore d'Afflisio)
+Yields have increased from around 0.15 percent before the Fed announced its new bond purchase program, dubbed "Operation Twist."

+Ten-year notes and 30-year bonds, which will benefit most from new Fed purchases, have now given up all gains since the Fed's announcement.

 TOKYO, Feb 10 Japan's Nikkei share average soared on Friday to a two-week high, following Wall Street's lead after U.S. President Donald Trump said he would make a major tax announcement in a few weeks.